tamzid74/jobify/README.md

 - Implement a search bar in the All job routes that enables users to quickly find specific jobs on the website.
 - Implement a filter in the applied Job routes that enables users to quickly find specific jobs on the website.
 - responsive for every device
-- implement firebase authentication
+- Implement Firebase authentication
-- using mongodb for store my data
+- using MongoDB for store my data
-- sweet alert-2,react host toast implement in my website (when you try to login and registration successfully then you will get a toast)
+- sweet alert-2, react host toast implemented in my website (when you try to log in and register successfully then you will get a toast)
-- implement react router
+- implement react-router